 Are there any positions or types of candidates you are particularly focused on hiring in this coming year?

 Many Mayo Clinic positions—including some in nursing, laboratory and research— are part of a career pathway, enabling new hires to develop and advance their expertise with added experience, education and/or credentials.
 For instance, a high school or college student can quickly become a Certified Nursing Assistant (CNA), and while employed at Mayo, leverage tuition reimbursement benefits to become a Licensed Practical Nurse or Registered Nurse.
 Many different pathways are available from there, including Nurse Practitioner, Clinical Nurse Specialist, Nursing Informatics, or managerial/leadership positions.

 What should interested candidates do to find out more and get started?

 Candidates are encouraged to begin researching careers and applying for open positions at www.mayoclinic.org/jobs.
-During that process, candidates may also join the Mayo Clinic Talent Community, which will allow them to be among the first to learn of new job postings relevant to their career interests, in addition to other career-related information and updates shared via email.
-Another great way to stay informed and engage in career conversations is by joining the conversations in Mayo Clinic’s social media presence.
+During that process, candidates are encouraged to join the Mayo Clinic Talent Community, which allows them to be among the first to learn of new job postings relevant to their career interests, in addition to other career-related information and updates shared via email.
+Another great way to stay informed and engage in career conversations is joining the conversations in Mayo Clinic’s social media presence.
 Just search “Jobs at Mayo Clinic” on Facebook, Twitter and LinkedIn.